 The COVID-19 pandemic is having broad-ranging impacts on the health and economic security of Americans across the country, and policymakers, among others, are eager to understand the extent of these impacts and how they vary across states and key subpopulations such as race/ethnicity, given the concerns that historically disadvantaged racial and ethnic minority groups are being disproportionately affected.
-The Household Pulse Survey, conducted by the U.S. Census Bureau in collaboration with five other federal agencies, is designed to provide near real-time information on how the COVID-19 pandemic is affecting American households in all 50 states, the District of Columbia (D.C.), and 15 large metropolitan areas.
-This blog post provides an overview of the content and methodology of the Household Pulse Survey (HPS).
+The Household Pulse Survey (HPS), conducted by the U.S. Census Bureau in collaboration with five other federal agencies, is designed to provide near real-time information on how the COVID-19 pandemic is affecting American households in all 50 states, the District of Columbia (D.C.), and 15 large metropolitan areas.
+This page hosts the links to SHADAC's ongoing analyses on the take-up of COVID-19 vaccines in the states and provides an overview of the content and methodology of the HPS.

 The Household Pulse Survey is designed to provide up-to-date information on the impact of the COVID-19 pandemic on employment, spending, food and housing security, disruptions to education, physical and mental wellbeing, and health insurance and access to care.
 The survey is being conducted over the course of 12 weeks beginning on April 23, 2020.
 Invited respondents will be contacted via email and text message and will be asked to take the survey online.
 Results are scheduled to be published on a weekly basis, one week after the end of each weekly data collection period.